 IMPORTANT NOTE!
 THE 2020 SENSATIONS MAGAZINE BEST NEWCOMER CONTEST IS OPEN ONLY TO U.S.-BASED POETS WHO HAVE NEVER BEEN PREVIOUSLY PUBLISHED IN SENSATIONS MAGAZINE - If you, at any point, have been published in Sensations Magazine, these are NOT your submission requirements.
 Use the Contact button to contact the Publisher for details on renewing your subscription for 2020.
 Upon receipt of your subscription renewal, your 2020 submission requirements will be hard copy mailed with the first items we send.

-If you have never been previously published in Sensations Magazine, here is your 2019 invitation:
+If you have NEVER been previously published in Sensations Magazine, here is your 2020 invitation:

-First Place - $50, publication of all 3 poems, receipt of one copy of Supplement 10 and one back issue of our choosing
+One First Place Award - $40, publication of all 3 poems, receipt of one copy of Supplement 10 and one back issue of our choosing

-Second Place - $25, publication of 2 poems, receipt of one copy of Supplement 10 and one back issue of our choosing
+One Second Place Award - $20, publication of 2 poems, receipt of one copy of Supplement 10 and one back issue of our choosing

-Third Place - Publication of 2 poems and receipt of one copy of Supplement 8
+Multiple Third Place Awards - Publication of 2 poems and receipt of one copy of Supplement 10

-Fourth Place - Publication of 1 poem and receipt of one copy of Supplement 8
+Multiple Fourth Place Awards - Publication of 1 poem and receipt of one copy of Supplement 10

 Regardless of the total number of contest entrants, First to Fourth Place Awards will be issued.
 The number of total awards will be determined by the quality of entries and number of entrants.